Cassiel-H/Cassiel-H.github.io/_posts/2023-04-09-A-case-study-of-DS-in-Consulting.md

 catalog: true 						# 是否归档
 mathjax: true                       # 是否启用 MathJax
 tags:								#标签
-    - Markdown
-    - Tutorial

 ---

-> This is based on a University of Melbourne's case study on specific career path, aimed to provide information resource for STEM students whether they should choose this career or not.
+> This is based on a University of Melbourne's case study on specific career path, aimed to provide information resource for STEM students whether they should choose this career or not. -- Author: Cassiel

 ## The Needs of Data Scientist Consultants